buildbotics/tpl-docs/Drawing Aids Library.md

 makeEllipse(E) creates an ellipse.
 It accepts a single argument, which is an object containing the width, height, and number of line segments of the desired ellipse.
 The resulting ellipse will be centered around the origin (X: 0,Y: 0}.

 ####Example
-The following code creates an ellipse that is 70 points wide, 200 points high and consist of 100 line segments.
+The following code creates an ellipse that is 70 points wide, 200 points high and consists of 100 line segments.
 ```
 units(METRIC); // units are in inches
 feed(30); // feed rate us 30 inches per minute